 If you decide to go paperless and file electronically, you may need to define these guidelines as well.

-Those are the basic steps to eliminate paper clutter for good.
-Take these steps one-by-one, create habits and routines around one before moving on to the next and before you know it, you’ll be wondering what happened to all of that paper clutter that used to drive you insane!
+Take these steps one-by-one, create habits and routines around one before moving on to the next and, before you know it, you’ll be wondering what happened to all of your paper clutter. 😉

 Pin it so you always know where to find it!